cheapsk9/progress-docs/classes/ColorPicker.md

 Open () : void
 Forces the Color Selection UI to open on this ColorPicker.
 Use the `Changed` event of the Color Picker to listen when the user interacts with it.
 Note that if the user closes the color picker, it will not fire.
-## ⚡ Events

-Changed (value : Color3) : RBXScriptSignal
-Fires when the user changes the color via the Color Selection UI.
 ## 📞 Callbacks

 OnChanged: Color3